Dev-YashM/Introvise/README.md

 3️⃣ Machine Learning Module
 Open the ML module in VS Code

-bash
-Copy
-Edit
-# Navigate to ML project directory
+Navigate to ML project directory run on ngrok using ur own API key
-python app.py
 ⚙️ Runs on: http://localhost:3000

 🛠️ Functional Flow